These Copper Garden Art Flowers Will Never Stop Blooming

 Feed the sandwich through the Platinum 6 by holding it with one hand and turning the crank with the other.
 Once the machine “catches” the sandwich, move a hand to the top of the machine and hold firmly while you turn the crank with the other.
 This is a powerful cutting machine but it is not difficult to use.
 Mostly, you provide stability to the machine and let it do the hard work.

 Take apart the sandwich and remove the copper pieces.
 I used a few different steel rule dies to make the copper garden art flowers collection.
 Oopsy Daisy was the easiest to work with as you simply attach the smaller copper flower to the larger one and in one cut you also get a leaf.
-I used Floweret Posies and Positively Peony to get some more varied shapes.
+I also used Floweret Posies and Positively Peony to get some more varied shapes.

 After all of the pieces were cut, I laid the flowers out and molded the shapes until I got a look that I liked.
 I was able to make these five flowers from one 12×12 sheet of copper.